Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Results

-So far, we have used only on parts of the available ground truth for training, so as to evaluate the method.
-We now move on to the actual longer-term analysis, where we process MODIS data from all the 20 winters since 2000--01 (inclusive).
-Details of the training set for each tested winter is shown in Table~\ref{table:q20winters_train_set}.
-To avoid systematic biases in the estimated ice maps due to overfitting to a particular year, we proceed as follows: we train the SL model on all non-transition dates of 2016--2017 and use it to estimate lake ice coverage for all days in 2017--2018 (including transition dates).
-We repeat that procedure in the opposite direction, i.e., we train on all non-transition days of 2017--2018 and perform inference for all dates of 2016--2017.
+\textbf{Test-train split}.
+We process MODIS data from all the 20 winters since 2000-01 (inclusive).
+Details of the training set for each tested winter are shown in Table~\ref{table:q20winters_train_set}.
+To avoid systematic biases in the estimated ice maps due to overfitting to a particular year, we proceed as follows: we train the linear SVM model on all non-transition dates of 2016-17 and use it to estimate lake ice coverage for all days in 2017-18 (including transition dates).
+We repeat that procedure in the opposite direction, i.e., we train on all non-transition days of 2017-18 and perform inference for all dates of 2016-17.
 Then, we merge all non-transition dates from both winters into a new, larger \emph{two-winter} training set, which we further augment with an \emph{auxiliary dataset}.
 The latter contains all acquisitions of lakes Sils and Silvaplana captured during the remaining 18 years in September (when the lakes are never frozen) and in February (when the lakes are always frozen).
-The purpose of the auxiliary dataset is to cover a wider range of weather and lighting conditions that might not have been encountered in the two winters with annotated ground truth, for better generalisation.
+The purpose of the auxiliary dataset is to cover a wider range of weather and lighting conditions that might not have been encountered in the two winters with annotated ground truth, for better transferability.
 Data of lake Sihl is not included in the auxiliary set, as it does not freeze reliably, St.~Moritz is ignored due to its negligible number of pixels.
-The two-winter and auxiliary datasets are merged and used to train a SL model, which is then used to predict ice cover maps for the 18 remaining winters.
+The two-winter and auxiliary datasets are merged and used to train a linear SVM model, which is then used to predict ice cover maps for the 18 remaining winters.